 Hurricane Hanna developed from a tropical wave originating near Hispaniola.
 The disturbance gradually became better organized and developed into a tropical depression in the central portion of the Gulf of Mexico on the evening of July 22nd.
 The depression strengthened into a tropical storm during the evening of July 23rd.
 This set a new record for earliest eighth-named storm in the Atlantic basin, getting its name 10 calendar days before the previous record holder, Tropical Storm Harvey of 2005.
 Hanna steadily intensified as it drifted toward Southern Texas, becoming the season's first hurricane just after daybreak on July 25th.
-It quickly strengthened before making landfall on Padre Island, Texas, at 5:00 PM CDT as a category 1 hurricane, with maximum sustained winds of 90 mph and a minimum central pressure of 973 millibars (28.73 inches of mercury).
+It quickly strengthened before making landfall on Padre Island, Texas, at 5:00 PM CDT as a category 1 hurricane, with maximum sustained winds of 90 mph (80 knots) and a minimum central pressure of 973 millibars (28.73 inches).
 Hanna weakened as it moved inland and turned west-southwest, eventually dissipating over Mexico on July 27th.

 For our region, minimal sustained tropical storm force winds were briefly recorded just after daybreak on July 25th across coastal Jefferson County and adjacent coastal waters associated with the outer bands of Hanna.